not-an-aardvark/lucky-commit/README.md

 ```

 <sup>1</sup> The performance is roughly linear in the total amount of data to hash, but it's affected by a variety of factors.
 (For example, there is a per-hash overhead which disproportionately affects small input sizes, and very large input sizes can cause L1 cache misses.)
 I found that the throughput for 250-byte inputs was 1.52 MH/s (equivalent to 380 MB/s), and the throughput for 1100-byte inputs was 451 kH/s (equivalent to 500 MB/s).

+<sup>2</sup> More precisely, a signature increases the commit size by roughly `175 bytes + 4/3 * PGP key size`.
+For example, a signature with a 2048-bit public key increases the commit size by about `175 bytes + 4/3 * 2048 bits = 516 bytes`.
+This is because an RSA signature has the same length as its public key, and signature packets for git commits are encoded in base64.
+The OpenPGP protocol adds some additional overhead with a signature packet header and `-----{BEGIN|END} PGP SIGNATURE-----` markers.